-- database_name_here to the name of your created database.
+- database_name_here to the name of the database you created in phpMyAdmin

-In all instances, keep the single quotation marks intact, save the edited file, then close the editor.
+In all instances, keep the single quotation marks intact.
+Then save the edited file and close the editor.

 You can now install WordPress!
-Enter http://localhost/name-of-database/ into your browser’s address bar (replacing the name-of-database placeholder accordingly).
+Enter http://localhost/name-of-database/ into your browser’s address bar (replacing name-of-database accordingly).
 You should see the WordPress translation screen.
-Choose your language, click Continue, then complete the rest of the installation process:
+Choose your language, click on Continue, and then complete the rest of the installation process:

 At this point, your WordPress installation should be all set!
-You can now go to http://localhost/name-of-database/wordpress/wp-admin to log in to your local WordPress installation.
+You can now go to http://localhost/name-of-database/wordpress/wp-admin to log in to your local WordPress site.

 How to Use WordPress with XAMPP

-With WordPress and XAMPP configured, you can take website development to the next level.
-For example, you could work on a new design for your product landing pages, or install a new plugin to see how it works with your current plugins and setup.
+Now that you’ve got WordPress running on XAMPP, you can take website development to the next level.
+For example, you could work on a new design for your product landing pages, or install a new plugin to see if it plays nicely with your current setup.

 You no longer have to worry about making changes that interrupt a user’s experience, or will potentially harm your site.
 If you want to test out your current website configuration, you can even upload the backup files from your current website to create a ‘mirror’ site.
 Your local site will then have everything your live site has – posts, pages, plugins, themes, and more.